Francisco Cuoco: Controversies

 In 1998, Cuoco had a series of disagreements with actress Carolina Ferraz, who at the time played his romantic partner in the remake of Pecado Capital and allegedly refused to kiss him or record many romantic scenes alongside him.
 In view of the conflicts between the two, writer Glória Perez had to create a new character, played by Vera Fischer, to be Cuoco's partner.
 In interviews, Cuoco even said that Ferraz was unmanageable.
 Years later, the actress revealed that the hurt between the two had been overcome.

 In November 2006, while in Rio de Janeiro and driving to the Teatro Miguel Falabella, where he was performing in the play O Último Bolero, Francisco Cuoco was the victim of a kidnapping.
 The actor, his driver and the play's producer, Tatiana Amaral, were stopped by a vehicle with seven assailants.
 The bandits took the three of them and drove around in the actor's car for about 20 minutes, until they decided to leave them in the São Cristóvão neighborhood.

-They took everything out of my pocket and asked for bank codes.
+They took everything out of my pocket and asked for my bank codes.
 I thought I was going to die.

 — — Cuoco, in an interview with RedeTV!

 In 2022, model Anthony Junior went to court claiming to be Cuoco's son, the result of an affair with his mother, although the actor denied it.
 A DNA test resulted negative for Cuoco's paternity.